Differentially Private Stream Processing at Scale: Streaming Private Mechanism

 \section{Streaming Private Mechanism}

 In this section we will discuss the overall mechanism for streaming differential privacy.
 Our target is to perform aggregation and release histogram at every triggering timestamp in $\tr$, while maintaining $(\epsilon, \delta)$-\textit{differential privacy}.
-There are four main components within streaming differential privacy mechanism -- user contribution bounding, partial aggregation, streaming private key selection and hierarchical perturbation.
+There are four main components within streaming differential privacy mechanism -- user contribution bounding, partial aggregation, streaming private key selection and hierarchical perturbation, as shown in Figure~\ref{fig:sdp-overview}.

 To simplify the discussion, we will assume $\Sum$ is the aggregation function for $\groupby$.
 It is also possible to use other aggregation function within streaming differential privacy mechanism.

 Let's declare the inputs, parameters and outputs that will be used in streaming differential privacy.